ALIGN-analoglayout/ALIGN-public/README.md

 # Run a test using docker

-First build the g++ environment including googletest and a json parser:
+First build the g++ environment including googletest, a json parser, and protobuf:
 ````bash
 docker build -f Dockerfile.build -t with_protobuf .
 ````